 Amen.

-Any Banns of Marriage and notices may be read at this point by the parish priest.
+Any Banns of Marriage and notices may be read at this point by the Parish Priest.

-THE BLESSING AND DISMISSAL (Please stand)
+THE BLESSING AND DISMISSAL

 The Lord be with you.